halimaabdikadir-crypto/LIVING-THREADS/README.md

                 let response = "I'm here to help you learn about Maasai culture.
 How can I assist you today?";

                 if (message.toLowerCase().includes('song') || message.toLowerCase().includes('music')) {
                     response = "Maasai songs are an important part of our culture.
 They are used in ceremonies, storytelling, and daily life.
+The Esimen song is performed during ceremonies, while the Adumu is a famous jumping dance song.
 Would you like to learn about a specific type of song?";
                 } else if (message.toLowerCase().includes('story') || message.toLowerCase().includes('elder')) {
                     response = "Oral storytelling is how Maasai history and values are passed down.
-Elders share wisdom through narratives that often feature animals and nature.";
+Elders share wisdom through narratives that often feature animals and nature.
+These stories teach important lessons about community, respect, and living in harmony with nature.";
                 } else if (message.toLowerCase().includes('ceremony') || message.toLowerCase().includes('eunoto') || message.toLowerCase().includes('enkipaata')) {
                     response = "Maasai ceremonies mark important life transitions.
-Eunoto is the warrior graduation ceremony, and Enkipaata is the initiation for young boys.";
+Eunoto is the warrior graduation ceremony where Morans become junior elders.
+Enkipaata is the initiation ceremony for young boys.
+Other important ceremonies include Emuratare (circumcision) and Enkang oo-nkiri (marriage).";
                 } else if (message.toLowerCase().includes('bead') || message.toLowerCase().includes('jewelry')) {
-                    response = "Maasai beadwork is not just decorative - different colors and patterns communicate social status, age, and marital status.";
+                    response = "Maasai beadwork is not just decorative - different colors and patterns communicate social status, age, and marital status.
+Red symbolizes bravery, blue represents energy, and green signifies health and land.
+White beads are associated with purity and peace.";
+                } else if (message.toLowerCase().includes('hello') || message.toLowerCase().includes('hi')) {
+                    response = "Hello!
+I'm here to help you explore Maasai culture.
+You can ask me about songs, ceremonies, traditions, or anything else you're curious about.";
+                } else if (message.toLowerCase().includes('greeting') || message.toLowerCase().includes('hello')) {
+                    response = "Traditional Maasai greetings are important cultural practices.
+'Supa' is a common greeting among peers, while elders are greeted with more formal respect.
+Greetings often involve inquiries about family, livestock, and well-being.";
+                } else if (message.toLowerCase().includes('food') || message.toLowerCase().includes('eat')) {
+                    response = "Traditional Maasai diet consists mainly of meat, milk, and blood from cattle.
+Milk is often mixed with blood for special occasions.
+In modern times, maize and other grains have become more common in the Maasai diet.";
+                } else if (message.toLowerCase().includes('clothing') || message.toLowerCase().includes('wear')) {
+                    response = "Maasai are known for their distinctive red shukas (cloths) and elaborate beadwork.
+The color red is preferred as it symbolizes protection from wild animals and represents bravery.
+Both men and women wear beaded jewelry that indicates their social status.";
                 }

                 addMessageToChat(response, 'bot');